Thomas Pringle (politician): Dáil Éireann (2011–2024)

 In May 2012, Pringle brought an unsuccessful High Court challenge over the 2012 European Fiscal Compact referendum and the ESM Treaty which was appealed to the Supreme Court in July 2012.
-In July 2012, the Irish Supreme Court decided to refer three questions to the Court of Justice of the European Union arising out of his challenge to the European Stability Mechanism Treaty and doubts about the legality under the European treaties of the ESM.
+In July 2012, the Irish Supreme Court decided to refer three questions to the Court of Justice of the European Union arising out of his challenge of the European Stability Mechanism Treaty and doubts about the ESM's legality under the Treaties of the European Union.
 The CJEU held an oral hearing on the referral on 23 October 2012.
-The full court of 27 members sat in an historic sitting, it was the first time that the full court sat to hear a reference from a member state of the Union and heard oral arguments from counsel for Pringle, Ireland, nine member states, the Commission, the Council, and the European Parliament.
-On 27 November 2012, the EU Court of Justice dismissed all arguments of Thomas Pringle.
+It was the first time that the full court sat to hear a reference from a member state of the Union.
+The 27 judges heard oral arguments from the counsel for Pringle, Ireland, nine other member states, the Commission, the Council, and the European Parliament.
+On 27 November 2012, the EU Court of Justice dismissed of Pringle's arguments and ruled that the ESM was in accordance with the Treaties.

-In the 2016 general election, after a re-drawing of constituency boundaries, Pringle campaigned in the new five-seater Donegal constituency.
-He was re-elected to the final seat by a margin of just 184 votes over Sinn Féin's Pádraig Mac Lochlainn.
+At the 2016 general election, after a re-drawing of constituency boundaries, Pringle campaigned in the new five-seater Donegal constituency.
+He was re-elected to the final seat by 184 votes over Sinn Féin's Pádraig Mac Lochlainn.
 During negotiations to form a government, Pringle said he was glad not to have signed up to the Independent Alliance, after that group entered talks with Taoiseach Enda Kenny.
 Pringle said that unless Kenny or Fianna Fáil leader Micheál Martin signed up to Right2Change, he would not support either as Taoiseach.

 As of April 2016, Pringle had become a member of the Independents 4 Change technical group in the Dáil.

 In May 2016, Pringle introduced legislation designed to retain water in public ownership and avoid further privatisation.

 Pringle put forward a bill calling on the government to end public spending from fossil fuels, which passed, making Ireland the first country to fully divest public money from fossil fuels.
 In June 2022, Pringle put forward a bill proposing a referendum on lowering the voting age to 16.

+He was defeated at the 2024 general election, following Fianna Fáil's Charlie McConalogue overtaking Pringle on transfers for the last seat.